Shirley Eaton: Career

 All through the 1950s, Eaton was a singing star, both on the stage and on television, appearing with her own act in variety shows throughout the country and starring at the Prince of Wales Theatre in London in her own solo singing act, as well as appearing in many films.
-Eaton participated in the British heat of the 1957 Eurovision Song Contest.
 According to Filmink Eaton "was in constant employment almost immediately – in particular, displaying a real flair for comedy."

 Throughout her career, Eaton appeared with many of the top British comedy stars of the period, including Jimmy Edwards; Max Bygraves; Bob Monkhouse; Arthur Askey; Thora Hird; and Dora Bryan among others.
 Her early roles include Three Men in a Boat (1956) and Date with Disaster (1957), in which she co-starred with Tom Drake.
 She appeared in The Belles of St Trinian's (1954), two of the "Doctor" film series, three early Carry On films and worked with the Crazy Gang in Life Is a Circus (1958).
-Eaton's co-stars in the comedy The Naked Truth(1957), included Peggy Mount; Dennis Price; Joan Sims; Terry Thomas and Peter Sellers.
+Eaton's co-stars in the comedy The Naked Truth (1957), included Peggy Mount; Dennis Price; Joan Sims; Terry Thomas and Peter Sellers.

 Eaton left comedy roles by appearing opposite Mickey Spillane in The Girl Hunters (1963) in which Spillane played his own literary creation Mike Hammer.
 During the 1962 London shoot she appeared on stage in Come Blow Your Horn.
 She made three episodes of The Saint, starring Roger Moore, including the pilot.
 She was in a 1962 episode of the British television series Man of the World that was the pilot for the TV series The Sentimental Agent.
 Her episode was included in a 1963 feature film of the series entitled Our Man in the Caribbean.